Welcome

 On the 67 repeater (146.670 MHz- with a PL of 100.0 Hz)

-The KCRA will meet the second Saturday in July at The Hut Inn
+The KCRA will meet the second Saturday of each quarter.

 Meetings are open to all interested in Amateur Radio.